kcdodd/partis-pyproj/README.md

 Stable re-builds are achieved by creating a staging directory with symlinks back to the project root, but located at (depending on the system) `$HOME/.cache/partis-pyproj/editable/{name}_{version}_{py_version}`.
-A dedicated virtual environment is also created in the staging directory that is used for both the initial and subsequent re-builds, independently "build-isolation".
+A dedicated virtual environment is also created in the staging directory used for both the initial and subsequent re-builds, and is independent from the "build-isolation" of the package manager.